sharondrinkwaard/posterpalace/README.md

 There are currently 4 categories named Nature, Architecture, People and Artistic.
 All posters are linked to one category.
 ### Products
 ---
-The products I am using are an digital products, an jpeg image.
+The products I am using are digital products.
 They are not referred to a physical poster and need to be printed if required.

 To load these posters onto my project, I created fixtures myself.
 I used the examples like mentioned in the walkthrough, but decided to create my own.
 For this reason there are not thousands of images, but only the ones selected by me.
 ### About Us